 As you’re probably already aware, assessing students’ understanding and attainment can be done in many ways.
 This could be from self-evaluation and student interviews to formative and summative assessments.
 All techniques have their place in the classroom.
-Using a combination of these will create a holistic picture which can really help you understand exactly where your students are at.
+Using a combination of these will create a holistic picture that can really help you understand exactly where your students are at.

-All about summative assessment
+All about Summative Assessment

-Summative assessment is normally carried out at the end of a year or term, and its purpose is to evaluate a students’ learning of a topic/topics over that time period.
+Summative assessment is normally carried out at the end of a year or term, and its purpose is to evaluate a student’s learning of a topic/topics over that time period.

 Summative assessment helps you as a teacher to evaluate your students’ progress from whichever starting point you have identified.
 It also supports you with identifying gaps between students’ understanding and learning objectives to decide how best to move forward with your instruction.

-Here are some methods of summative assessment
+Here are some methods of Summative Assessment

 End-of-unit exams – where students take a formal exam to evaluate understanding.

 Portfolio/cumulative work – where students complete work over a longer period of time.
 This work is put together into one piece of work to demonstrate understanding.